-To override the default formatting options for any of the Lustre backing file systems, use the --mkfsoptions='backing fs options' argument to mkfs.lustre to pass formatting options to the backing mkfs.
-For all options to format backing ext3 and ldiskfs filesystems, see the mke2fs(8) man page; this section only discusses several Lustre-specific options.
+To override the default formatting options for any of the Lustre backing filesystems, use the --mkfsoptions='backing fs options' argument to mkfs.lustre to pass formatting options to the backing mkfs.
+For all options to format backing ext3 and ldiskfs filesystems, see the mke2fs(8) man page; this section only discusses some Lustre-specific options.

-20.4.1 Number of Inodes for the MDS
+20.4.1 Number of Inodes for the MDT

-The number of inodes on the MDS is determined at format time based on the total size of the file system to be created.
-The default MDS inode ratio is one inode for every 4096 bytes of file system space.
+The number of inodes on the MDT is determined at format time based on the total size of the filesystem to be created.
+The default MDT inode ratio is one inode for every 4096 bytes of filesystem space.
 To override the inode ratio, use the option -i bytes per inode>.
-For example, use --mkfsoptions="-i 4096" to create one inode per 4096 bytes of file system space.
-Alternately, if you are specifying an absolute number of inodes, use the -N <number of inodes> option.
-You should not specify the -i option with an inode ratio below one inode per 1024 bytes in order to avoid unintentional mistakes.
-Instead, use the -N option.
+For example, use --mkfsoptions="-i 2048" to create one inode per 2048 bytes of file system space.
+You should not specify the -i option with an inode ratio below one inode per 1024 bytes in order to avoid running out of space in the MDT filesystem for directories and Lustre internal metadata.